Abdominoplasty (Tummy Tuck)

 About Abdominoplasty (Tummy Tuck)

-The goal of the abdominoplasty (tummy tuck) is to remove excess skin and fat and tighten and flatten the abdomen.
+The goal of the abdominoplasty (tummy tuck) is to treat excess skin and fat and tighten and flatten the abdomen.
 In addition, liposuction is often combined with abdominoplasty to improve the sculpting and contouring of the figure.
 The end result is a more aesthetic abdomen with regards to tone, shape, and figure.
 All this is performed using the shortest scar possible to achieve the desired goal.
 The scar can be carefully placed to be easily concealed with fashionable clothing or swim wear.

 Patients with only mild complaints may be a candidate for a mini-abdominoplasty.
 A “mini” utilizes a shorter scar, often only slightly longer than an existing caesarian section scar.
 Mini-“tummy tuck” is most appropriate for patients with excess skin and fat confined to the lower abdomen (below the belly button).
 A mini-abdominoplasty is often combined with liposuction or muscle tightening, if necessary, to optimally contour the abdomen.

 Liposuction is a common adjunct combined with abdominoplasty.
 Sometimes, patients request liposuction when they really need a tummy tuck.
 Liposuction is best for removing deposits of fat in patients with excellent skin tone and elasticity.
 If there is a significant amount of loose skin, such as following weight loss and multiple pregnancies, liposuction alone is usually not enough to deliver an ideal result.
-Stretch marks that are low on the abdomen can be removed during a tummy tuck.
+Stretch marks that are low on the abdomen can also be treated during a tummy tuck.
 Because stretch marks represent fractures or breaks in the deep layer of the skin, there is no other treatment besides removal.
 During your consultation, Dr. Liu will review all of these aspects of abdominoplasty with you.

 Your initial consultation will take approximately 60 minutes.
 During this time, Dr. Liu will take a thorough medical history, help you with the decision making process, and answer all of your questions.
 The goal of the consultation is for you to obtain all the information you need to make an informed decision regarding abdominoplasty (tummy tuck) and the alternatives and adjuncts to the operation.
 If you have questions about combining this procedure with another procedure, Dr. Liu will discuss this at your consultation as well.